port-zero/decode/README.md

 ## TODO

-* Parse Lua instruction arguments(functions to retrieve instruction fields exist, but seem wrong)
+* Parse Lua instruction arguments (functions to retrieve instruction fields exist, but seem wrong)
 * Parse remaining parts of Lua binary
   * function prototypes,
   * source line positions,
   * list of locals, and
   * list of upvalues
-* Parse Python
+* Parse Python (only header is parsed until now)